 What Tacswap suggests for payments

-Tacswap is purely a marketplace.
-It helps buyers and sellers find each other, but leaves the actual transactions up to the users.
+Tacswap is a marketplace.
+It helps buyers and sellers find each other, but doesn't help with the actual transactions.
 To quote Tacswap from their FAQ page:

 Once you have contacted a user through the messaging system it is up to the two parties to arrange their trusted method of payment and transaction exchange.
 Tacswap advises using only secured method of payments and does not provide any payment protection between transactions.